 iPS stem cells have raised the possibility and the hope of curing Parkinson’s disease for patients living on all continents.
 Could it be possible through this cell reprogramming technique to generate tailor made cells and use them as neurotherapeutics?
 Recent rat and primate studies have revealed that these cells can be manufactured and transplanted, then survive and help the symptoms of Parkinson’s disease.
 So why then have we fallen short of a cure with stem cells?

 There are major hurdles that must be crossed to move to the clinical implementation of therapeutic preparations of iPS stem cells.
 It is critical that these preparations be completely pure and free of undifferentiated cells that may have future potential to form tumors.
 The most significant challenge will be the development of techniques to facilitate the precise delivery of iPS cells into patients and the functional engraftment of these cells into the appropriate and complex Parkinson’s circuitry.
-Scientists are now beginning to appreciate that the basal ganglia brain motor and non-motor circuits are so elaborate and so multiplexed that simply transplanting cells into one or more spots will not be enough for the cure.
+Scientists are now beginning to appreciate that the Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking. brain motor and non-motor circuits are so elaborate and so multiplexed that simply transplanting cells into one or more spots will not be enough for the cure.

 There are, however, several direct and immediate applications of iPS cells to Parkinson’s disease research.
 Drug screening and disease modeling will be two potential and immediate uses for the technology.
 Improvements in high throughput drug screening using iPS cells may allow identification of compounds that could be used as drugs to treat the symptoms of Parkinson’s disease.